yuentao64512/Portfolio/README.md

 1. **Clone** this repo to GitHub.
 2. Click **Code ▶ Open with Codespaces ▶ New codespace**.
-3. Wait ~3–5 min for the dev container (with ROS Noetic, Gazebo, Turtlesim, etc.) to spin up.
+3. Wait ~3–5 min for the dev container (Ubuntu 18.04 + ROS Melodic + Gazebo 9 + Turtlesim) to spin up.
 4. Terminal lands in `/workspaces/<repo>/src`—you’re ready to build.

 ---